ballerina-platform/ballerina-distribution/examples/udp-listener/udp_listener.md

 # UDP service - Send/Receive datagram

-The UDP service allows you to open up a UDP socket via a `udp:Listener`.
-A `udp:Listener` is created by giving the port number.
-Then a UDP service is attached to the listener that accepts and serves connections from UDP clients.
+The `udp:Service` allows opening up a TCP socket via a `udp:Listener`.
+A `udp:Listener` is created by giving the port number, to which `udp:Service` is attached.
+The listener accepts and serves connections from UDP clients.
 The `onDatagram` remote method is invoked once the content is received from the client.
 Use a UDP service to establish connections and communicate over UDP protocol or implement low latency connections for time-critical transmissions where data loss is acceptable.

 ::: code udp_listener.bal :::